Creit-Tech/xBull-Wallet-Connect/README.md

 # xBull Wallet Connect

-This library allows you to connect your site with xBull Wallet in a quick and easy way, this includes both extension and website versions.
+This library allows you to connect your site with xBull Wallet in a quick and easy way, this library connects with both extension and website versions.

 ## Installation